Home heat pump · Central ducted heat pump (4-ton)

 Beyond the system itself, the biggest swings come from whether existing ductwork can be reused or must be added, the electrical or panel work the system needs, the equipment brand and tier, and your local labor rates.
 Toggle ductwork and electrical above to see how much they move the total.

-Does the federal 25C tax credit apply?
+Is the federal 25C heat-pump tax credit available in 2026?